hershel-theodore-layton/hhvm-four-shim/README.md

 ## Branch

-You are currently looking at the hhvm version 6 branch of this repository.
+You are currently looking at the hhvm@next (6 and above) branch of this repository.

 ## Why is this needed?